abithakt/email-notebook/README.md

-# wiki-by-email
+# email-notebook

-**wiki-by-email** is a simple Python application that lets you create and maintain a wiki through email.
+**email-notebook** is a simple Python application that lets you create and maintain a wiki through email.
 It was primarily conceived for personal knowledge management, but the possibilities are endless!

 <!---## Getting started